Maker: Probably French, possibly Russian

 The construction of the cupboard is very similar to that of Riesener’s original, but there are some anomalies which make the place and date of its production difficult to confirm.

 In many respects the techniques appear to be French, but it is likely that the original cupboard was in Russia in the 19th century and it is possible that the copy may have been made there.
 The gilt-bronze mounts, however, are most likely to have been produced in France in the middle of the 19th century, suggesting that Paris was the place of production.

 The mounts on the copy are of a very high standard, but at some stage in the history of the two pieces the mounts have been partially swapped over.

-In a kind of ‘mix-and-match’ process, some of the original eighteenth-century mounts have been put on the copy cupboard, and some of the copy mounts placed on Marie-Antoinette’s cupboard.
+In a kind of ‘mix-and-match’ process, some of the original 18th-century mounts have been put on the copy cupboard, and some of the copy mounts placed on Marie-Antoinette’s cupboard.
 This suggests that there was indeed an intention to deceive at some stage, as it is a well-known technique for smoothing over the differences between an old and a new piece of furniture and making it much harder to spot the copy.

 This makes the copy cupboard a fascinating document in the history of taste and collecting.
-Furniture that had belonged to Marie-Antoinette became incredibly sought after in the nineteenth century, and obviously two cupboards which had once belonged to the ill-fated queen would have been much more valuable than one.
+Furniture that had belonged to Marie-Antoinette became incredibly sought after in the 19th century, and obviously two cupboards which had once belonged to the ill-fated queen would have been much more valuable than one.
 Whether something is a ‘fake’ or a ‘reproduction’, however, is not always easy to prove.